 Technology plays a significant role in establishing consistency across multiple outlets.
 Find out how you can leverage it to increase the profits of your QSR here.

 2. Innovation Is The Key

-Why will customers come to your quick service restaurant when they do have multiple QSRs in the vicinity?
+Why will customers come to your quick service restaurant when they do have many QSRs in the vicinity?
 This is a question that haunts most of the quick service restaurant owners.
-If you want to keep your restaurant ahead of all the other quick service restaurants then you must try and bring in innovations in your food menu.
-You can do so, by giving the authentic items a new flavour, some catchy names and a new way of presentation.
-For example, if you are selling burgers, don’t restrict yourself to the traditional tastes and names, on the contrary try and innovate, by giving the burgers an Indian flavour.
+If you want to keep your restaurant ahead of all the other quick-service restaurants, then you must try and bring in innovations in your food menu.
+You can do so, by giving the authentic items a new flavor, some catchy names and a new way of presentation.
+For example, if you are selling burgers, don’t restrict yourself to the traditional tastes and names, on the contrary try and innovate, by giving the burgers an Indian flavor.
 However, when innovating you must remember, who your targeted audience will be.
-While a school and a college goer will be willing to experiment, the corporate crowd would prefer to stick to the authentic flavours.
-Hence, when innovating with your food items you must take into consideration the interests and preferences of your targeted audience.
+While a school and a college goer will be willing to experiment, the corporate crowd would prefer to stick to the authentic flavors.
+Hence, when innovating with your food items, you must take into consideration the interests and preferences of your targeted audience.

 “We wanted to build the model slightly differently.
 Indian food is popular around the world.
-Indians will not eat a burger every day but they will eat ‘dal-chawal’ everyday and there had to be certain pull in that direction.
+Indians will not eat a burger every day, but they will eat ‘dal-chawal’ everyday, and there had to be certain pull in that direction.
 We did the innovation predominantly on Indianising the product.
-We went absolutely crazy with it.
+We went crazy with it.
 We cut out the layers and innovated on the product and the packaging,” Kabirjeet Singh of Burger Singh.

 2. Market it Right

 Once you have established your quick service restaurant, you must always strive to keep your QSR within the sight and mind of all your customers.
 Hence, venture into both online and offline modes of marketing, it will help you bolster the overall profit.